Menard, Joseph Donat Romeo

 In 1943 two boys found an incendiary bomb at the crash site which exploded and critically injured both boys.
 Eighteen years later one died as a direct result of the earlier explosion |

-An explanation as to why this airman is commemorated on the Malta Memorial and not Runnymede may lie in the fact that he had previously ditched off the coast of Spain when delivering an aircraft to the Mediterranean theatre.
+He was originally commemorated on Panel 5, Column 2 of the Malta Memorial and not Runnymede.
+The reason for this may lie in the fact that he had previously ditched off the coast of Spain when delivering an aircraft to the Mediterranean theatre.
 Wellington Ic Z7822 of No. 1 OADU was on a delivery flight from Hampstead Norris, England to the Middle East via Gibraltar.
 The wireless was put out of action and compass affected by an electrical storm and the aircraft ditched out of fuel off Aguilas.
 The crew, including Sgt.
 Menard, were interned until March 1942.
 On his subsequent release he returned to England via Gibraltar and was remustered with 218 Squadron.
-It is likely that his inclusion on the Malta Memorial is simply an administration error in which his first incident was incorrectly regarded as the one in which he perished. |
+It is likely that his inclusion on the Malta Memorial is simply an administration error in which his first incident was incorrectly regarded as the one in which he perished.
+This matter has now been addressed by CWGC and he now appears on the Runnymede Memorial. |

 Born 21 November 1921 in Montreal. |